 At the same time, the increase in the number of ICS computers attacked using Microsoft Office documents (Word, Excel, RTF, PowerPoint, Visio, etc.) was associated with waves of phishing emails.
 In most cases, malicious Microsoft Office documents attached to such emails contain exploits designed to infect computers with various spyware.
 Users who are unaware of the threat often forward infected office documents to their colleagues, transfer such documents via removable drives and shared folders, helping the malware to spread.
 This is why it is extremely desirable to restrict the use of office software Microsoft Office, PDF, etc.) on ICS computers.

 Exploits

-The percentage of ICS computers on which attempts to use exploits were blocked grew by 1 p.p., reaching 2.8%.
+Types of applications attacked by exploits, percentage of ICS computers attacked The percentage of ICS computers on which attempts to use exploits were blocked grew by 1 p.p., reaching 2.8%.